hollyjackson/casualty_mentions_nyt/README.md

 ## Overview

+In this study, I aim to provide data on mentions of Palestinian and Israeli deaths in _The New York Times_ and other mainstream US newspapers since October 7, 2023.
+I compare this data to up-to-date casualty counts from the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).

 Below, I provide an overview of the entire pipeline to produce the results.

 There are four main steps: